yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 Remember that our ideal transformation would be an $n \times n \times d \times \delta$ tensor, but that's too big.
 We're essentially using a couple tricks to compress it.

-- First, we're replacing the inner $d \times \delta$ matrices with a 0-dimensional scalar that just represents how _much_ (as oppoed to more generally "how") each input affects the other.
+- First, we're replacing the inner $d \times \delta$ matrices with a 0-dimensional scalar that just represents how _much_ (as opposed to more generally "how") each input affects the other.
 - Then, we're applying this scalar against a vector that represents what each input embedding means _in the context of attention_.

 To translate the input embeddings to "the input embedding in the context of attention", we add the $W_v$ matrix.
 This matrix essentially encodes the "in the context of attention" learnings.
 The $W_q$ and $W_k$ matrices similarly encode "how much does A-in-attention-context affect B-in-attention-context."